mattflahertyy/Machine-Learning-Facial-Recognition/README.md

 - resize_images.py: This file changes all images to a standard 224x224 images size.
 The method ensures that the face in each image is centered by detecting faces using a Haar cascade classifier, calculating the center of the detected face, and then cropping and resizing the image around that center point.
 - split_data.py: Once we had at least 500 images in each of the 4 class folders, this file split the images into test and train folders (80% for train and 20% for test).
 Like angry_train, angry_test, happy_train, etc.
 - rename_train_images.py: LABELLING - This file changes the names of all images in the train folders to angry_1.png, angry_2.png, etc.
+- class_distribution.py: Create a bar graph showing the number of images in each class with each graph labeled correctly.
+It uses the imports os and matplotlib to access the files and then plot them in a bar graph.
+- pixel_intensity_distribution.py: This file plots the aggregated pixel intensity distribution for a specified class.
+The user may choose the specific class in the code.
+The function reads the images in the class, aggregates the pixel intensities, and then plots them onto the table using matplotlib.
+- sample_images.py: This code loads 15 random images and aggregates the pixel intensity distribution for the selected images.
+Then it displays the sample images with the pixel intensity graphs next to each other.

 Part 2:  TBD